 Major consultancies and integrators like Accenture, IBM Business Services and Capgemini have already established energy grid practices and are deep into city-wide projects both abroad and in the U.S. But efforts to transform these systems nationwide will go on for the next decade or more.
 Even the larger integrators acknowledge there will be room for their smaller counterparts.

 "I think this is an area that will develop an entire ecosystem with large and small players," said Jeffrey Taft, global architect for smart grid at Accenture.
 "Some companies are going to be best suited to work with really big players.
-But in North America, we have 3,000 small utilities, and a lot of those will turn to smaller
+But in North America, we have 3,000 small utilities, and a lot of those will turn to smaller players to get what they need."

 For networking VARs, modernizing the smart grid means building IP networks (wireless and otherwise) on top of regional utility grids that will include sensors and smart meters.
 Those devices will depend on the networks to send out and receive information about power usage and device overload.